KojiGitCode/OAJPE/README.md

 - Power flow results are available [here](AllDataset/PowerFlowSnapshot/).

 ### Detailed Testing Procedure
+Python codes for testing are available:
+- GAT500b.py: For Frequency Health Index with Missing PMUs at Switcing Stations
+- GAT800a.py: For Angle Health Index (Between Buses 10-12) with Missing PMUs at Switching Stations
+- GAT800b.py: For Angle Health Index (Between Buses 10-49) with Missing PMUs at Switching Stations

+If you want to examine other PMU coverage scenarios, please change *SW* to the following letters:
+- LD:  missing PMUs at step-down transformers
+- SC:  missing PMUs at synchronous condensers
+- SG:  missing PMUs at synchronous generators
+- TT:  missing PMUs at primary side ( voltage side) of transformers
+- TTS: missing PMUs at seconday side (lower voltage side

 #### Frequency Health Index

 Here are the directory trees.